blckbx/lnd-hybrid-mode/README.md

                                                    \                  | internet
                                                     \______tor _______|
 ````
-Note: Internal port and assigned VPN port are not necessarily the same.
-A router/modem may be configured to map any internal to any external port.

 3. VPN: Configure VPN connection and check port reachability

-Set up a VPN connection with whatever your VPN provider recommends (individual step).
+Set up a VPN connection with whatever your VPN provider recommends (OpenVPN/Wireguard).
 Check if the opened port is reachable from the outside by running `nc` (on Linux) and ping from the internet e.g. with a [port scanner](https://www.whatismyip.com/port-scanner).
 ````
 1. run: nc -l -p 9999 (9999 is port_forwarded_VPN_port)
 2. ping port 9999 from the internet
 ````

-4. Split-Tunneling: Exclude Tor process from VPN traffic by VPN client or UFW/iptables
+4. Split-Tunneling: Exclude Tor process from VPN traffic by VPN client or UFW/iptables (if possible)

 Most VPNs route all traffic through their network to protect against data leakage.
-In this case Tor traffic should be excluded from the VPN network because it is anonymized per se plus we want to add redundancy of connectivity and make use of lower clearnet responding times for faster htlc processing.
+In this case Tor traffic should be excluded from the VPN network (if possible) because it is anonymized per se plus we want to add redundancy of connectivity and make use of lower clearnet responding times for faster htlc processing.
 Split-tunneling can be applied using UFW or iptables as well.
-To do so, please follow [this guide](https://www.comparitech.com/blog/vpn-privacy/how-to-make-a-vpn-kill-switch-in-linux-with-ufw).If your VPN client supports command line input, excluding the Tor process could be handled like this (e.g. mullvad cli):
+To do so, please follow [this guide](https://www.comparitech.com/blog/vpn-privacy/how-to-make-a-vpn-kill-switch-in-linux-with-ufw).If your VPN supports excluding apps and command line input, excluding the Tor process could be handled like this (e.g. mullvad cli):

 ````
 pgrep -x tor // returns pid of tor process mullvad split-tunnel pid add $(pgrep -x tor) // optional step: if VPN provider supports CLI this step can be automated in a script, e.g. after Tor restart
 ````

 5. Restart LND and watch logs for errors (adjust to your setup)

 ````
 tail -f ~/.lnd/logs/bitcoin/mainnet/lnd.log
 ````